Nuclear artillery: The Soviet Union

 At the end of the Cold War, Russia followed the United States lead and deactivated its nuclear artillery units in 1993.
 By 2000, Russia reported that nearly all nuclear artillery shells and missile warheads had been destroyed.

 France

 France's nuclear artillery was provided by Artillery Regiments equipped with the Pluton missile system from 1975 to 1993 and with its successor, the longer-ranged Hadès missile, from 1991 to 1996.

 NATO

-Belgium, Canada, Germany, Greece, Italy, Netherlands, Turkey, and the United Kingdom provided artillery units trained in the correct handling and operation of nuclear weapons and in some cases specialist logistic and security units.
+Belgium, Canada, Germany, Greece, Italy, the Netherlands, Turkey, and the United Kingdom provided artillery units trained in the correct handling and operation of nuclear weapons and in some cases specialist logistic and security units.
 Their allocated nuclear weapons were in the custody of US Army Artillery Groups (USAAG) with subordinate US Army Field Artillery Detachments (USAFAD) assigned to the national artillery units.
 The Groups were part of the 59th Ordnance Brigade.

 At various times these artillery units operated: